vocarista/subspace-backend/readme.md

 #### `pingServer(): void`

-- Description: This function sends a ping request to an external server (https://api.main.vocarista.com) to keep it active.
+- Description: This function sends a ping request to this server (https://api.subspace.vocarista.com) to keep it active.
 - Interval: Ping is sent every 14 minutes (interval defined by `pingInterval`).

 #### `/` (GET)